-Photographer's naked images stir controversy
+Ren Hang: Photographer stirs controversy with erotic images

 A political statement?

-The trouble is, not everyone's a fan.
 Ren has been arrested multiple times in China and his photos have been defaced at exhibitions or confiscated by officials.
 Even his websites have been pulled offline.

 It explains why many critics interpret his art as socially charged -- either a bold stance against censorship or a middle finger in the face of Chinese conservatism -- despite Ren's claims that he has never thought of art as having a political message.